Trae Young leads hot-shooting Hawks past Pelicans, 123-107

 ATLANTA (AP) — Trae Young scored 30 points and helped lead a third-quarter 3-point barrage as the surging Atlanta Hawks beat Zion Williamson and the New Orleans Pelicans 123-107 on Tuesday night.

-The Hawks sank each of their 11 3-point attempts in the third, including four from Bogdan Bogdanovic, who had 21 points.
-Atlanta made 20 of 31 3s overall.
+The Hawks sank each of their 11 3-point attempts in the third.

 Young also had 12 assists.
 He made three 3s in the third as the Hawks surged to a 107-90 lead following a 61-all halftime tie.

+“It became a shootout and we couldn’t match them in that quarter in a shootout,” Pelicans coach Stan Van Gundy said.
+“I thought we got in their style of basketball in that quarter and not ours.”

-Kevin Huerter had 17 points for Atlanta, which has won four consecutive games to improve to 13-4 under interim coach Nate McMillan.
-The Hawks (27-24) began the night tied with Miami for fourth place in the Eastern Conference.
+Kevin Huerter had 17 points for Atlanta, which has won four consecutive games to improve to 13-4 under McMillan.

 Williamson led the Pelicans with 34 points.
 Lonzo Ball had 12 points, 11 assists and eight rebounds.